lily-hust/sat-image/README.md

 <h3> -Image enhancement </h3>
 <img src="images/enhancement.gif"  alt="Enhancement" height="128" />
-<h3><This program restores the brightness of the pictures or videos acquired at under-lighting environment, such as night, and smoky or foggy environment.
-The pictures or videos can be improved as if they were acquired at day light. ></h3>
+This program restores the brightness of the pictures or videos acquired at under-lighting environment, such as night, and smoky or foggy environment.
+The pictures or videos can be improved as if they were acquired at day light.

 <h3> -Image segmentation </h3>
 <img src="images/4.JPG"  alt="Segmentation" height="128" />